What do you imagine when you see or or hear the word ‘India’?

 By the way I wrote whole Two week Rajasthan guide which starts in Delhi.

 Travelling to your accommodation

 Wherever you’re staying you need to get to your accommodation.
-So there is a few options that I would like to mention here as there are quite a few of them.
+So there are a few options that I would like to mention here as there are quite a few of them.

-If you have an internet connection – Uber and Ola is a way much better option.
-Or you can use Meru Cab which is reliable and safe option according to some travellers.
+If you have an internet connection – Uber and Ola are a way much better options.
+Or you can use Meru Cab which is a reliable and safe option according to some travellers.
 They have a separate booking desk outside of the airport.
 Meru cab is a bit more expensive than regular taxis, but much safer than government ones.

-The best and the cheapest option – metro!
-It’s like 20 metres from arrival exit.
-Check the lines before your flying to Delhi, save a screenshot and use it when you arrive.
+The best and the cheapest option – the metro!
+It’s like 20 metres from the arrival exit.
+Check the lines before your fly to Delhi, save a screenshot and use it when you arrive.
 Seriously.
-It’s super cheap and metro system is very very good in Delhi so you will get wherever you need to be.
+It’s super cheap and the metro system is very very good in Delhi so you will get wherever you need to be.